codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the traffic light say to the car as it passed?
-"Don't look I'm changing!"
+Have you heard about the film "Constipation", you probably haven't because it's not out yet.

 ## Daily Trivia

-Who invented the &quot;Spanning Tree Protocol&quot;?
+The series of the Intel HD graphics generation succeeding that of the 5000 and 6000 series (Broadwell) is called:
- 1. Vint Cerf
+ 1. HD Graphics 7000
- 2. Radia Perlman
+ 2. HD Graphics 600
- 3. Paul Vixie
+ 3. HD Graphics 700
- 4. Michael Roberts
+ 4. HD Graphics 500

 <details>
   <summary>Answer</summary>
-  Radia Perlman
+  HD Graphics 500
 </details>

 ## Home Server Up-Time

-Its been **1 days** since this server shutdown
+Its been **2 days** since this server shutdown